lukauskas/marcs/README.md

 #### Building API (development mode)

 API can be built separately from the rest of interface by the `buildnrun.sh` script in `api` directory.
 This is useful for API development purposes.
+The build script again takes `[location of marcs.for-web.tar.gz]` as a paramer.
-Having said that, development build will also build the API.
+Having said that, development build will also build the API so it can be developed this way too.

 ### Production build